mohamedbenhadjer/detector-rdpbridge/TROUBLESHOOTING.md

 ### Common Gotchas

 - ❌ Forgetting to set `MINIAGENT_TOKEN`
+- ❌ Not using persistent setup: manually running setup scripts every time instead of adding to shell profile (see [Quick Persistent Setup](README.md#quick-persistent-setup))
-- ❌ PYTHONPATH set in one terminal but running in another
+- ❌ PYTHONPATH set in one terminal but running in another (use persistent setup to avoid this)
 - ❌ Virtual environment: forgetting to activate before setting env vars
 - ❌ Expecting immediate retries (cooldown active)
 - ❌ Flutter app not running